She walked slowly into the room and looked John straight in the eye.

 If you have had heart issues, a stroke, have multiple sclerosis, diabetes or are obese, you’re not going to get full serious illness cover but you can get cancer only cover.

-/imagine you buy a serious illness policy which covers you for a rake of illnesses.
-You then take a scissors to that policy and cut away all the illnesses until you’re just left with the cancer part.
+Imagine you buy a serious illness policy that covers you for a rake of illnesses.
+You then take scissors to that policy and cut away all the illnesses until you’re just left with the cancer part.

 That’s what cancer cover is.

 It covers you for cancer like a normal specified serious illness policy…but at a much lower cost than full cover.

 It offers a full payout for invasive cancer (cancer that has spread beyond the layer of tissue in which it developed and is growing into surrounding, healthy tissues) but also offers a partial payout for less severe cancers such as :

 So let’s say you take out €100,000 cancer cover and get invasive cancer – the insurer will pay you the full €100,000 tax-free.

 If your cancer is less severe cancers and falls into the partial payment category the insurer will pay you €15,000.